sveltia/sveltia-cms/README.md

 | Markdown | Editor components, including built-in `image` and `code-block` as well as custom components, are not yet supported. |

 Missing any other features?
 Let us know by [filing an issue](https://github.com/sveltia/sveltia-cms/issues/new).

-### Features not to be implemented

-- **The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported** for performance reasons.
-We may implement a high-performance Git Gateway alternative in the future.
-We may also support the other services if/when their APIs improve to allow the CMS to fetch multiple files at once.
-- The Netlify Identity Widget will not be supported, as it’s not useful without Git Gateway.
-We may be able to support it in the future if/when a Git Gateway alternative is created.
-- The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
-Use the client-side PKCE authorization instead.
-- The deprecated Netlify Large Media service will not be supported.
-Consider other storage providers.
-- Sveltia CMS has dropped the support for the deprecated Date widget following Decap CMS 3.0.
-Use the DateTime widget instead.
-- Remark plugins will not be supported, as they are not compatible with our Lexical-based rich text editor.
-- [Undocumented methods](https://github.com/sveltia/sveltia-cms/blob/6b8a86174f9beb4acc4bddcaa3848f773c1b2e52/src/main.js#L13-L36) exposed on the `window.CMS` object will not be implemented.
-This includes custom backends and custom media libraries, if any.

 ## Roadmap